 Procedures on Slavery and Human Trafficking

-As part of our compliance with the policies referred to above, we will take the following steps:
+As part of our compliance with the policies referred to above, we take the following steps:

-• Mitigate the risk of slavery and human trafficking occurring in our supply chains, including by reviewing, where necessary, the controls that our suppliers have in place and carrying out other suitable checks;
+- Mitigate the risk of slavery and human trafficking occurring in our supply chains, including reviewing, where necessary, the controls that our suppliers have in place and carrying out other suitable checks;

 Responsibility for ensuring that our procedures are adequate and are adhered to in all areas of our activities rests with the directors of Certas Energy UK Ltd.